ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 ## Add Push Notifications and Mobile Analytics services.
 {: #create_cos}

-**Note:** Push Notifications and Mobile Analytics Services should be added with the Basic Starter.
+**Note:** Push Notifications and Mobile Analytics Services should already be added with the Basic Starter.
 If not, follow the below steps.
 Also, Following the below steps you can add other value-add services.

 1. Click on `Add Service` and select Mobile to accelerate your app with Mobile services.
 Click Next to see the available services.
 2. Select `Push Notifications` and Click Next.